-For example, The Platinum Card® from American Express comes with one of the highest annual fees out there — $550 per year (See Rates & Fees) but can be offset with the perks.
+For example, The Platinum Card® from American Express comes with one of the highest annual fees out there —$695 (See Rates & Fees) but can be offset with the perks.
 You get tons of benefits.
-If you can take advantage of them, those benefits quickly add up to more than $500 saved per year.
-Just off the top, card holders receive up to $200 in annual airline statement credits for incidental fees at one qualifying airline (in the form of a statement credit; enrollment required), up to $200 savings in Uber credits for rides and eats (terms apply), up to $100 Global Entry credit, and $100 Saks credit (enrollment required).
+If you can take advantage of them, those benefits quickly add up to more than $1400 saved per year.
+Just off the top, cardholders receive up to $200 in annual airline statement credits for incidental fees at one qualifying airline (in the form of a statement credit; enrollment required), up to $200 savings in Uber credits for rides and eats (terms apply), up to $100 Global Entry credit, and $100 Saks credit (enrollment required).
 That’s $600 of credit right there.

 Learn more: Johnny Jet Recommended Credit Cards